-CEWM5260 Women's Work in the Local Church (2 hours)
+CEWM5260 Ministry to Women through the Local Church (2 hours)

-This course is designed to identify the needs and gifts of women today in order to build a more effective women's ministry in the local church.
-Students will explore the biblical foundations and various models of women's ministry.
-In addition, students will examine all components of a comprehensive women's ministry program.
+This course is designed to identify the needs and gifts of women today in order to build a more effective ministry to women in the local church.
+Students will explore the biblical foundations and various models of ministry to women.
+In addition, students will examine all components of a comprehensive ministry to women program.